Women’s Education Initiative

 Cheryl Hatch is a writer, photographer and educator.
 As a photojournalist, she covered conflict in the Middle East and Africa for nearly a decade.
 She is the founder of a journalism conference and multimedia workshop.
 Cheryl is an avid scuba diver and open-water swimmer.

 Alice is a proud Oregonian who fell in love with Maine and has lived there since 2008.
-She is currently dividing time between Acadia Recording Company as an audio engineer, at WMPG’s Blunt Youth Radio coordinating youth audio programs and doing freelance podcast work.
+She is an audio engineer at Acadia Recording Company and loves empowering people through audio learning and storytelling.
 When she’s not in audio land, she enjoys sewing, tending to her community garden plot and beating people at cribbage.

 alice for web.png